next-actions/pytest-mh/docs/articles/get-started.rst

 -------------------------------

 When the test framework is written and ready to use, we can tell pytest to start using it in our tests.
-First, we tell pytest to load pytest-mh plugin and then we tell pytest-mh which config class it should instantiate.
+First, configure pytest to load pytest-mh plugin and then inform pytest-mh which config class it should instantiate.

 .. dropdown:: See the code
     :color: primary